Martha Mavroidi is a singer, lutist and composer from Greece.

 She has been singing and playing folk lutes from her childhood, performing music from Greece and the Balkans.
 Later she developed an interest in contemporary music, blending elements of folk music with contemporary harmony and improvisation.

 She has participated in various world and contemporary music projects in Europe and the United States.
-With Martha Mavroidi Trio they have toured in the U.S., Germany, Sweden, Spain, France, Austria, Belgium, Turkey, Cyprus and Greece, and have performed at Womex Globalkan Scene in 2012.
+With Martha Mavroidi Trio they have toured in Sweden, Spain, France, Turkey, Cyprus and Greece, and have performed at Womex Globalkan Scene in 2012.

 She has studied Musicology in Athens, Ethnomusicology in London (SOAS) and Los Angeles (UCLA), and Contemporary Music in Amsterdam (Conservatorium Van Amsterdam).
 She studied the saz with Periklis Papapetropoulos, Byzantine chanting with Ioannis Arvanitis, Bulgarian singing with Dessislava Stefanova, Galina Durmushlyiska, and Tzvetanka Varimezova, and vocal technique with Giorgos Samartzis.